awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 ## Step four: View logs in CloudWatch Logs<a name="quick-start-logs"></a>

-You can view Apache Airflow logs in the CloudWatch console for all of the Apache Airflow logs which were enabled by the AWS CloudFormation stack\.
+You can view Apache Airflow logs in the CloudWatch console for all of the Apache Airflow logs that were enabled by the AWS CloudFormation stack\.
 The following section shows how to view logs for the *Airflow web server log group*\.

 1. Open the [Environments page](https://console.aws.amazon.com/mwaa/home#/environments) on the Amazon MWAA console\.